alex8937/alex8937.github.io/_posts/study/2017-05-01-Law-of-large-number.md

 ---
 layout: article
-title: "Law of large number and Central limit theorem"
+title: "Law of large numbers"
 categories: study
 comments: true
 image:
   feature: Stanford-University-1600x500.jpg
 ---

-This is a blog discussing the Law of large numbers (LLN) and Central limit theorem (CLT) with the application of characteristic function.
+This is a blog discussing the Law of large numbers (LLN) and proof with characteristic function.

-In probability theory, both Law of large numbers and Central limit theorem describe the asymptotic behavior of the empirical average of the independent and identically distributed (i.i.d.) random variables towards the expected value as number of experiments grows.
+In probability theory, law of large numbers describes the asymptotic behavior of the empirical average of the independent and identically distributed (i.i.d.) random variables converging towards the expectation as number of sample grows.

-## Law of large numbers

-Consider a sequence of i.i.d. random variables $\color{black}{X_i}$ with mean $\color{black}{\mu = E\left[{X}\right]}$, the law of large numbers come in following two forms, one weak law and one strong law:
+Consider a sequence of i.i.d. random variables $\color{black}{X_i}$ with mean $\color{black}{\mu = E\left[{X}\right]}$, the law of large numbers comes in two forms, one weak law and one strong law as follows

 ### Weak law